ladronbx/tattoo-studio-backend-express-typeorm/README.md

 ```bash
 npm install express typescript nodemon ts-node @types/express @types/node mysql2 reflect-metadata typeorm bcrypt @types/bcrypt jsonwebtoken @types/jsonwebtoken
 ```

-These instructions will allow anyone interested in your project to install it locally and get it up and running.
-The dependencies can be installed using the provided command.
-Remember that the link to clone the repository is: https://github.com/ladronbx/tattoo-studio-backend-express-typeorm.git.

 ## API Endpoints for User Management